TotalCareMart.com Canadian pharmacy

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Prazosin Hydrochloride Information
+Prazosin Information

-Prazosin (pra' zoe sin) Minipress® Minipress® XL¶
+(pra' zoe sin)

-Prazosin is used alone or in combination with other medications to treat high blood pressure.
-Prazosin is in a class of medications called alpha-blockers.
-It works by relaxing the blood vessels so that blood can flow more easily through the body.
 High blood pressure is a common condition and when not treated, can cause damage to the brain, heart, blood vessels, kidneys, and other parts of the body.
 Damage to these organs may cause heart disease, a heart attack, heart failure, stroke, kidney failure, loss of vision, and other problems.
 In addition to taking medication, making lifestyle changes will also help to control your blood pressure.
 These changes include eating a diet that is low in fat and salt, maintaining a healthy weight, exercising at least 30 minutes most days, not smoking, and using alcohol in moderation.

 Prazosin comes as a capsule to take by mouth.
 It usually is taken two or three times a day at evenly spaced intervals.
 The first time taking prazosin, you should take it before you go to bed.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take prazosin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
-Your doctor will probably start you on a low dose of prazosin and gradually increase your dose.
-Prazosin controls high blood pressure but does not cure it.
-Continue to take prazosin even if you feel well.
-Do not stop taking prazosin without talking to your doctor.

 Follow your doctor's directions for your meals, including advice for a reduced salt (sodium) diet.